epfl-lasa/surgeon_recording/installation.md

    ```
    This will install the library in the conda environment.

-7. With an editor of your choice (Visual Studio Code is a good option), open
+6. With an editor of your choice (Visual Studio Code is a good option), open
    the [emgAcquireClient.py](source/emgAcquireClient.py) file and edit the absolute path on line 7 such that
    `C:\Users\USER\path\to\recordings\surgeon_recording\source\emgAcquire\lib\win32\x64\emgAcquireClient.dll` is correct.

-8. Then, open the [emg_handler.py](source/surgeon_recording/surgeon_recording/sensor_handlers/emg_handler.py) file and
+7. Then, open the [emg_handler.py](source/surgeon_recording/surgeon_recording/sensor_handlers/emg_handler.py) file and
    edit the absolute path on line 9 such
    that `r"C:\Users\USER\path\to\recordings\surgeon_recording\source\emgAcquire\python_module` is correct.

-9. Then, open the [emgAcquireClient.py](source/emgAcquire/python_module/emgAcquireClient.py) file and edit the absolute
+8. Then, open the [emgAcquireClient.py](source/emgAcquire/python_module/emgAcquireClient.py) file and edit the absolute
    path on line 10 such
    that `lib = ctypes.cdll.LoadLibrary(r'C:\Users\USER\path\to\recordings\surgeon_recording\source\emgAcquire\lib\win32\x64\emgAcquireClient.dll`
    is correct.

 ### First Test

-After completing steps 1 to 9 it would be best to the test the setup that you have so far.
+After completing steps 1 to 8 it would be best to the test the setup that you have so far.
 For that, edit
 the [sensor parameters file](source/surgeon_recording/config/sensor_parameters.json) such that the status of all sensors
 is set to `simulated` (except the ft_sensor which should stay `off`).

-Then, in a first terminal (always choose Powershell Prompts from Anaconda):
+Then, in a first terminal (always choose PowerShell Prompts from Anaconda):

 ```bash
 cd path\to\recordings\surgeon_recording